chrisnoonan98675/site/xl-deploy/how-to/using-the-explorer.markdown

 The Explorer gives you a new way to work with XL Deploy.
 In the Explorer, you can manage the configuration items (CIs) in your repository, deploy and undeploy applications, and provision and deprovision environments, all without installing Flash in your browser.

-**Important:** The Explorer is currently available as a Technical Preview, so its functionality is limited.
-Future releases will add more features to the Explorer.
-We want your feedback!
-Please share your experience with the Technical Preview [here](https://www.surveymonkey.com/r/N7JBZSN).

 ## Requirements and installation

 The Explorer is automatically included as a plugin when you install or upgrade to XL Deploy 6.0.0 or later.
 To use the Explorer, you must use the latest version of Firefox or Chrome, or Internet Explorer 11 or later.
 Internet Explorer Compatibility View is not supported.